top of page

 People think TV is relaxing.

-Television floods your senses — visuals, sound, movement, pace — until the brain shifts into passive mode.
-That’s zoning out.
-Not regulation.
+Television floods your senses — visuals, sound, movement, pace — until your brain shifts into passive mode.
+That’s zoning out, not regulation.

 And that’s exactly when thinking traps show up:

-Your senses are occupied, but your mind is unstructured — which is why passive “relaxing” makes people feel worse.
+Your senses are occupied, but your mind is unstructured.
+This is why passive “relaxing” makes people feel worse.

 Presence is built through engagement, not sedation.